 Your initial consultation is typically a 60 minute face to face appointment where I take a case history detailing your condition, general health and past medical history, then do a detailed structural examination of the problem area and other relevant areas.
 I discuss what I think the problem is (your diagnosis), proposed treatment and plan of treatment with you.
 If appropriate and agreed, treatment is usually also given at the first session.

-The type of treatment given often varies, depending on the condition, the severity of the pain, the age and general health of the patient etc. Treatment methods include soft tissue and deep tissue massage, a gentle more indirect form of osteopathy (‘cranial’ osteopathy), joint mobilisation, manipulative therapy, photomedicine / low level laser therapy.
+The type of treatment given often varies, depending on the condition, the severity of the pain, the age and general health of the patient etc. Treatment methods include soft tissue and deep tissue massage, a gentle more indirect form of osteopathy (‘cranial’ osteopathy), joint mobilisation, manipulative therapy, photobiomodulation / low level laser therapy.
 I am also a qualified Naturopath, so patients may also be given advice on posture, diet, lifestyle and stress management.

 It is quite understandable that patients having their first treatment may feel apprehensive.
-If you (or your child) are anxious, please tell us so that we can reassure you and discuss any concerns further.
+If you (or your child) are anxious, please tell us so that I can reassure you and discuss any concerns further.

 MEN – please wear comfortable underwear or loose shorts

 LADIES – please wear a back fastening bra, shorts can be worn if you prefer

 Loose tracksuit bottoms that can be rolled up are another option – as long as I can assess and see your pelvis, knees and feet easily.